chaos-polymtl/lethe/doc/source/examples/dem/silo/silo.rst

 .. code-block:: text

-  mpirun -np 8 dem_3d silo-Golshan.prm
+  mpirun -np 8 dem silo-Golshan.prm

 .. warning::
 	This example takes approximately 14 hours on 8 cores.
 This high computational time is due to the long simulation time (30 s of real-time).